 The museum is seeking grants and donations, Barnett said, “to ensure that our entire collection is properly housed, photographed, and thoroughly cataloged,” an ongoing project that includes the works donated by Virginia Snook.

 “The highest priority for the Virginia Snook Collection is to re-mat all of the framed work to meet current conservation standards,” Barnett said.
-Other works that came to the museum from the Snooks — including a collection of works by Montana painter and educator Isabelle Johnson, one of Virginia’s longtime friends — are also under acid mattes.
+Other works that came to the museum from the Snooks — including a collection of works by Montana painter and educator Isabelle Johnson, one of Virginia’s longtime friends — are also under acid mats.

 Materials, however, are housed in markedly improved conditions in the YAM’s Visible Vault.
 They’re in acid-free folders, buffered, interleaved with cotton paper in files or drawers.
-Even the framed works with acidic mattes have a slower rate of deterioration because they’re housed in climate-controlled conditions, Barnett said.
+Even the framed works with acidic mats have a slower rate of deterioration because they’re housed in climate-controlled conditions, Barnett said.
 The James collection is also specially marked “disaster,” signaling they should be saved first in an emergency.

 A life's accumulations

 Contrast the collection's current care with the condition it was found in when it was in Virginia’s possession.

 “It was quite a process,” recalled Gordon McConnell, senior curator at YAM at the time, of obtaining the collection from the Snook home.
 He described the stacks of newspapers and magazines among paperwork, documents, artwork, and valuable materials.
 “Things were piled together.
 There was art in and among the newspapers.”

 Marvin Brown, who helped clean out the Snook home, recalled magazines stacked knee-high on the floor.
 “Someone picked up a magazine and started thumbing through it,” Brown said in a previous interview with The Gazette.
 “There was a drawing in it by Will James.
 Every single one of those magazines had a Will James picture inside to keep it flat.”